necusjz/p/_posts/Design-a-Web-Crawler.md

 - Standard BFS does not take the priority of a URL into consideration.
 The web is large and not every page has the same level of quality and importance.
 Therefore, we may want to prioritize URLs according to their page ranks, web traffic, update frequency, etc.

 ### URL Frontier
-URL frontier helps to address these problems.
-A URL frontier is a data structure that stores URLs to be downloaded.
-The URL frontier is an important component to ensure politeness, URL prioritization, and freshness.
-A few noteworthy papers on URL frontier are mentioned in the reference materials [5] [9].
+URL Frontier helps to address these problems.
+A URL Frontier is a data structure that stores URLs to be downloaded.
+The URL Frontier is an important component to ensure politeness, URL prioritization, and freshness.
+A few noteworthy papers on URL Frontier are mentioned in the reference materials [5] [9].
 The findings from these papers are as follows.

 #### Priority
 A random post from a discussion forum about Apple products carries very different weight than posts on the Apple home page.
 Even though they both have the "Apple" keyword, it is sensible for a crawler to crawl the Apple home page first.